Welcome to St. Peter, “A Home to Grow in Holiness”

 Entry into the Church family is done through the beautiful and joyful sacrament of baptism.
 We thank St. Joseph Studios for making and posting to YouTube the following concise explanation of why baptism is necessary:

 Before the pandemic, Baptism for infants and young children could be done here after most weekend Masses except, normally, on the fourth Saturday of the month.
 During COVID-19 restrictions, baptism can be Saturday late morning, Saturday at 7:00 p.m. (after 6:00 Mass) or Sunday at noon (after 11:00 Mass).
-You must read and fill out an application form (please click on the icon to download it) and bring it in to us well in advance.
+You must read and fill out an application form (please click on the icon to download it) and bring or send it in to us well in advance.
 If your family is not yet registered at St. Peter Parish, please fill out the family registration form (above) as well.
 These can be filled out on good (even free) PDF reader programs, such as Acrobat Reader, Foxit Reader, PDF-Xchange Editor, etc., then save after you type in the information and attach your saved file to an email to us.
 (Please do not use word processors which would import the PDF into their own file format and change the document in the process.)
 There is a mandatory Baptism class for parents and godparents, who must be practicing Catholics.
-Please call to make arrangements.
+More information is given in the registration form.

 Baptism is the first of the “sacraments of initiation.”
 All other sacraments require it.
 Confirmation and Communion take the unity of love with God and with the Church to deeper levels.
 For more on them, please see the section of this website called “God Empowers.”

 Baptism, with Confirmation and First Communion, for Older Children, Teenagers, and Adults